The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Forms In Space (signed) is estimated to be worth between £110,000 and £160,000.
-Over the past 12 months, three works from this edition have been sold, with an average selling price of £77,696.
-In the last five years, the hammer price has ranged from £49,150 in October 2024 to £131,816 in October 2020.
-This artwork has shown consistent value growth, with an impressive average annual growth rate of 64%.
-This screenprint is a rare work, with an auction history of 31 total sales since its entry to the market in May 2005.
+The value of Roy Lichtenstein’s Forms In Space (signed) is estimated to be worth between £100,000 and £150,000.
+Over the past 12 months, the artwork has sold 3 times, with an average selling price of £77,696.
+In the last five years, the hammer price has varied from £49,150 in October 2024 to £131,816 in October 2020.
+This screenprint has shown consistent value growth, with an impressive average annual growth rate of 58%.
+This work is somewhat rare, having been sold 31 times since its initial sale in May 2005.
 The edition size of this artwork is limited to 125.

 Meaning & Analysis